xiaohanc/Jira-ticket-status-api/README.md

-# Jira-circleci-api
+# Jira-api
-FOR VICEQA tickets in jira, we have transition id to update issue status.
+FOR tickets in jira, we have transition id to update issue status.

 ## qa tickets status
-List CMS tickets issue transition id as below:
+List tickets issue transition id as below(Could be different from jira setting):
 Todo:
 ```{"transition":{"id":"11"}}    TODO```